nicnosis/iu-courses/j463/index.md

  * `watch` 9: _Making Selections_

 ## week 8
 Begin working on [Project Two](assignments/p2.html).
 By the end of the week you should have a concept for your film.
-Begin collection sources of inspiration _(e.g., color schemes, other movie posters)_
+Begin collecting sources of inspiration _(e.g., color schemes, other movie posters)_

 ### In Class
  * `download` [color.zip](mats/w7/color.zip)